-Collaboration, made possible by the modularity of the underlying simulation framework and input data, as well as the overall focus on accessibility, is one of the defining features here.
+Collaboration, made possible by the modularity of the underlying simulation framework and input data, as well as the overall focus on accessibility, is key.

 Simulation models are not enough, we need to be able to do things with them, like run and analyze them.
 Related to the idea of community-driven development of simulation models is the idea that we need tools for dealing with designing, running and analyzing simulations that are accessible and easy to use.

-endgame is the command-line tool, currently the most useful:
+endgame is the all-in-one command-line tool, currently the most useful:

-furnace is the GUI tool built with the user in mind, currently in early stage of
+furnace is the GUI tool built with the user in mind, currently development is on hold:

 Going beyond simple tooling,

-outcome simulation ecosystem, it’s will use networking functionality provided
+outcome simulation engine, it uses networking functionality provided

 endgame to interface with simulation runner server from Unity’s C#